Contact Your Local Council Planning Departement For Planning Permission Enquiries

 You will need to apply for planning permission to build any extension or outbuilding, as well as any other work which would materially affect the appearance of the building.
 This includes patios and hard standings.

-Whether or not you need planning permission, there are other approvals you may need.
-These are,
+Whether or not you need planning permission, there are other approvals you may also need.
+These are as follows:

 If you live in a conservation area, a National Park an Area of Outstanding Natural Beauty or the Broads you will definitely need to apply for permission to clad the outside of your building with stone, tiles, artificial stone, plastic or timber.
 In other areas you will need to check that a restriction has not been put on your property against the use of these surfaces or others such as pebble dash.